Under Labor, the aspiration of home ownership has become out of reach.

 - Return the refugee and humanitarian program planning level to the long-term average – from 20,000 to 13,750.

-- Reduce the numbers of foreign students at metropolitan universities, increase the student visa fee and apply it to foreign students who change providers.
+- Reduce the numbers of foreign students commencing at public universities by at least 30,000 per year compared with Labor, increase the student visa fee and apply it to foreign students who change education providers.

 And well over 100,000 homes in the next five years.